 - Clerical support.

 - The application form, including a budget statement and project description;

 - Two letters of recommendatation, one of which should come from the departmental chairperson.

-Applications are available in Ballantine Hall 565 or download the grant application here
+Applications are available at REEI or download the grant application here

 Application Deadlines are October 1, January 15, and April 1, each year.